fleetdm/fleet/handbook/community.md

 - Verify that all necessary reviews have been approved.
 - Merge the PR.
 - Thank and congratulate the contributor.
-- Share with the team in the #help-promote channel of Fleet Slack to be publicized on social media.
+- Share the merged PR with the team in the #help-promote channel of Fleet Slack to be publicized on social media.
 Those who contribute to Fleet and are recognized for their contributions often become great champions for the project.

 ### Reviewing PRs from the community